Nettakrim/Souper-Secret-Settings/ResourcepackGuide/AddingShaders.md

 }
 ```

-Ok this doesnt look too compilcated - looking just at the main() function at the bottom, we can see a few things
+Ok this doesn't look too complicated - looking just at the main() function at the bottom, we can see a few things
 - CurrTexel involves the DiffuseSampler - so it probably means Current Texel
 - PrevTexel involves the PrevSampler - so it probably means Previous Texel
 - fragColor is set to something involving CurrTexel and PrevTexel

 Lets try reverse engineer what this does:
 - Just before the main function, we see `out vec4 fragColor;`, so fragColor is probably the color which is outputted
-- PrevTexel and CurrTexel are both used with a .rgb - so theyre definately colours
+- PrevTexel and CurrTexel are both used with a .rgb - so they're definitely colours
-- The color on the screen obviously varies from pixel to pixel, which means PrevTexel and CurrTexel need to be varying too, so texture(Sampler, texCoord) probably means "get the color at this Coordinate" - we see `in vec2 texCoord;` so its presumably an input to the function in some way - "Texture Coordinate" seems like a reasonable expansion of texCoord
+- The color on the screen obviously varies from pixel to pixel, which means PrevTexel and CurrTexel need to be varying too, so texture(Sampler, texCoord) probably means "get the color at this Coordinate" - we see `in vec2 texCoord;` so it's presumably an input to the function in some way - "Texture Coordinate" seems like a reasonable expansion of texCoord
 - We know that the uniform Phosphor is set to [0.95, 0.95, 0.95], and its being multiplied by the rgb value of the previous frame, this lines up with what we see in game - every frame the trail gets a little darker
-- The max() function appears to wrap around the decayed previous color, and the current color, so the overall color of each pixel should be the highest between the current pixel and the previous pixel but a little smaller, this lines up with what we see in game - if we look at some red and green blocks and shake our head, the green channel from the green blocks leaks into the red but slowly decays as its not being refreshed by CurrTexel and each frame it gets multiplied by 0.95, the red channel stays however, as every frame the red value from the red block is higher than the decayed red value of the previous frame
+- The max() function appears to wrap around the decayed previous color, and the current color, so the overall color of each pixel should be the highest between the current pixel and the previous pixel but a little smaller, this lines up with what we see in game - if we look at some red and green blocks and shake our head, the green channel from the green blocks leaks into the red but slowly decays as it's not being refreshed by CurrTexel and each frame it gets multiplied by 0.95, the red channel stays however, as every frame the red value from the red block is higher than the decayed red value of the previous frame

 ![](redandgreen.png)